 Last, and in order to complete the panorama, we compute a mirror partner of the Hirzebruch surface $\fit_{2}$ (the classical non-Fano example) using quantum differential systems.
 This example is very interseting because it produces some new, but also in some sense intermediate (between the ones produced by projective space and the ones produced by weighted projective spaces; see for instance section \ref{sec:LogFrob} where the construction of a logarithmic Frobenius manifold is also discussed), phenomena.
-We show how our method allow to find some well-known results, see {\em f.i} \cite[Section 11.2]{CK} and \cite[Example 5.4]{Guest}.
+We show how our method allow to recover well-known results, see {\em f.i} \cite[Section 11.2]{CK} and \cite[Example 5.4]{Guest}.
 In particular, it is readily seen that the change of variables considered there in order to get the ``correct'' quantum product (in other words, the mirror map) is naturally given by flat coordinates.
 We also verify that the quantum differential system associated with the mirror partner of the projective space $\ppit (1,1,2)$ is obtained as a classical limit of the one associated with the mirror of $\fit_{2}$, as it has been first checked in \cite{CIT}.\\

-Last, let us emphasize the fact that the point of view developped here is in essence not so far from Givental's theory of mirror symmetry and ``quantum differential equations'' \cite{Giv0}, \cite{Giv1} (roughly speaking, we consider matrices instead of their characteristic polynomials) but the techniques used here in order to get a mirror theorem are somewhat different: our main objective was to show how solutions of the Birkhoff problem for the Brieskorn lattice of a regular tame function as defined in \cite{DoSa1} should be naturally exploited in order to understand better (small) quantum cohomology.
-We were motivated by the reading of \cite{KKP}, \cite{T} and \cite{Ir} about rational structures.\\
+By way of conclusion, let us emphasize the fact that the point of view developped here is in essence not so far from Givental's theory of mirror symmetry and ``quantum differential equations'' \cite{Giv0}, \cite{Giv1} (roughly speaking, we consider matrices rather than their characteristic polynomials) but the technics in order to get a mirror theorem are somewhat different: our main objective was to show how solutions of the Birkhoff problem for the Brieskorn lattice of a regular tame function as defined in \cite{DoSa1} should be naturally exploited in order to understand better (small) quantum cohomology.
+We where motivated by the lecture of \cite{KKP}, \cite{T} and \cite{Ir} about rational structures.\\